-- The Senate proposal does not change current MassHealth eligibility, and there are no proposed cuts to MassHealth behavioral health services. - The MassHealth managed care line item (4000-0500) includes \$3 million for "providers in the primary care clinician mental health and substance abuse plan."
-This language was added through an amendment offered by ABH. - The Senate proposal includes a \$400,000 line item (4000-0328) to support new state plan amendments, state plan options and state waiver or demonstration requests under the Affordable Care Act that maximize community-based services and increase federal reimbursement.
+- It appears the Senate Ways & Means proposal does not change current MassHealth eligibility. - The EOHHS administration account includes language requiring MassHealth to coordinate with the Health Policy Commission "in the development of care delivery and payment models in the MassHealth program, including patient centered medical homes and accountable care organizations" to ensure model alignment with the HPC's certification programs; - EOHHS will be required to file an implementation plan with the legislature by October 1, 2015 detailing how it will "implement modern, digital integrated eligibility determination processes ... to achieve maximum federal reimbursement before December 2018." - EOHHS is prohibited from making expenditures that are not federally reimbursable except when required to ensure MassHealth equivalent benefits for children in DYS and DCF care or custody; provision of dental benefits to adult clients of DDS; and for cost containment purposes. - The Senate Ways & Means proposal includes a \$400,000 line item to support new state plan amendments, state plan options and state waiver or demonstration requests under the Affordable Care Act that maximize community-based services and increase federal reimbursement.
 Specifically, EOHHS is authorized to pursue changes and amendments relating to the health homes state option, home and community-based services; and diagnostic, screening, preventive and rehabilitative services.
-EOHHS is directed to coordinate with Elder Affairs and the DPH to maximize opportunities to expand community-based services and increase federal reimbursement, including enhanced federal matching rates.
-EOHHS must report on submitted and pending applications, including projected fiscal impact, by September 30, 2015. - The EOHHS administration account (4000-0300) includes language requiring MassHealth to coordinate with the Health Policy Commission "in the development of care delivery and payment models in the MassHealth program, including patient centered medical homes and accountable care organizations" to ensure model alignment with the HPC's certification programs. - EOHHS will be required by language in the administration account (4000-0300) to file an implementation plan with the legislature by October 1, 2015 detailing how it will "implement modern, digital integrated eligibility determination processes ... to achieve maximum federal reimbursement before December 2018." - EOHHS is prohibited by language in 4000-0300 from making expenditures that are not federally reimbursable except when required to ensure MassHealth Standard equivalent benefits for children in DYS and DCF care/custody; benefits to adult clients of DDS; and for "cost containment efforts, the purposes and amounts of which have been submitted to EOAF and the Legislature 30 days prior to making expenditures." - Language in the CBHI account (4000-0950) requires EOHHS to report on implementation of Rosie D. initiative including services, service utilization, geographic location and age of members receiving services, time between request for services and assessment, and time between assessment and commencement of services. - The MassHealth Fee-for-Service line item (4000-0700) contains a requirement that at least \$6,000,000 be expended for emergency services "previously funded through [the DMH emergency services/acute inpatient line item] for MassHealth eligible clients."
+EOHHS must report on submitted and pending applications by September 30, 2015. - Language requires EOHHS to report on implementation of Rosie D. initiative including services, service utilization, geographic location and age of members receiving services, time between request for services and assessment and between assessment and commencement of services. - The MassHealth Fee-for-Service line item contains a requirement that at least \$6,000,000 be expended for emergency services "previously funded through [the DMH emergency services/acute inpatient line item] for MassHealth eligible clients." - There are no proposed changes to the current ConnectorCare subsidized health insurance program. - There were no proposed cuts to MassHealth behavioral health services.
+EOHHS previously indicated most provider rates have been held at FY15 levels with some limited exceptions.
+Our understanding at this time is that there are not proposed rates cuts for behavioral health services.